-Company 2013 £'000 Company 2012 £'000
+Categories of financial histruments Company 2014 £'000 Company 2013 £'000

 Financial assets

 Investment at fair value through

 profit and loss - -

-Cash and cash equivalents 642 807
+Cash and cash equivalents 501 642

-Loans and receivables 9 12
+Loans and receivables 8 9

-The investment at fair value through profit and loss which includes the bonds and the preference shares is designated level three (2012: level three) financial assets and liabilities within the definitions of IFRS 13, Fair Value Measurement.
-As per note 11, the investment held by the Company has been valued at £nil as at 31 December 2013 (2012: £nil).
-Notes 3, 4 and 11 detail the valuation techniques used by the Company in determining the fair value and note 11 details the uncertainties associated with the valuation in the current year.
+The investment at fair value through profit and loss which includes the bonds and the preference shares is designated level three (2013: level three) financial assets and liabilities within the definitions of IFRS 13, Fair Value Measurement.
+As per note 11, the investment held by the Company has been valued at £nil as at 31 December 2014 (2013: £nil).
+Notes 3, 4 and 11 detail the valuation techniques used by the Company in determining the fair value and note 11 details the reasons why the investment is valued at £nil.
 There have been no gains or losses recognised in the year, nor any purchases or disposals or transfer between levels in the fair value hierarchy.